The rise of Italy's new far-right star: Giorgia Meloni

 Putin and Nato aside, the Fratelli are focusing on the Italian economy and businesspeople in northern Italy asked by EUobserver said they liked Meloni's anti-tax, anti-bureaucracy style.

-"There is too much red-tape, whether imposed by Rome or Venice [the regional capital].
+"There is too much red tape, whether imposed by Rome or Venice [the regional capital].
 Maybe Meloni has realised that," a business source in Vicenza, a northeast Italian town said.

 FdI voters are no longer just government officials and employees, but also entrepreneurs and professionals in the medium-sized towns of northern Italy who are hostile both to the statism (actual or alleged) of the centre-left and to the League, which, according to many, talks a lot and delivers little.